gtk-rs/gtk4-rs/book/src/actions.md

 ## Settings

-The menu entries nicely display the state of our stateful actions, but after the app is closed all changes to that state are lost.
+The menu entries nicely display the state of our stateful actions, but after the app is closed, all changes to that state are lost.
 As usual, we solve this problem with [`gio::Settings`](https://gtk-rs.org/gtk-rs-core/stable/latest/docs/gio/struct.Settings.html).
 First we create a schema with settings corresponding to the stateful actions we created before.